chocolateboy/pmsencoder/README.markdown

 * LWP::Simple
 * YAML

-Note: ps3mencoder doesn't work on Windows 98.

 ## Windows

-On Strawberry Perl, LWP::Simple is already installed.
+On Strawberry Perl, LWP::Simple and YAML are already installed.
 To install the other dependencies, open a DOS prompt and type:

 `cpan -i IO::All List::MoreUtils`